achuribooks/SpectroCloud-Assignment/technical-writer/log.md

 #### Next Steps
 - Bring laptop to office and test cluster.
 - Use cluster QA to continue work on assignment.
-- If Internet at home is restored, download VS, Minikube, and Docker Desktop on main PC
+- If Internet at home is restored, download VS, Minikube, and Docker Desktop on main PC.

+### Monday, September 30
+- Debugged my own K8s cluster and got it to run!
+Could not verify output due to lack of Internet?
+Will have to try again at the office tomorrow.
+- Worked on assignment.
+Identified more questions.
+#### Next Steps
+- Determined that Internet and cell data likely won't be restored for several more days...
+Will be staying at the office after work to finish a solid draft of assignment, giving myself Wednesday to polish it.